 Animate Text in Powerpoint

-Edited by Ronniel Javier, Eng, Lynn, Charmed and 1 other
+Edited by Ronniel Javier, Eng, Lynn, Charmed

 One of the best features of PowerPoint 2010 edition is the option to make and save a video.
 You no longer need to convert the PPT file to any video format like you did with the 2007 edition.
 You can create a kinetic typography that Adobe After Effects does in a simple and amateur-friendly way.
 We know that After Effects can be a pain if you are a beginner in video editing, and PowerPoint will actually give you the best text based animation with stunning effects.
 You will not have to study any complicated key frames because PowerPoint has preset effect and animations, but expect it to be a bit limited compared to the functions After Effects offered.
 Still, I can assure you that you will be able to create professional text based presentations that are better than any others created with free video editing software.
 So let's get started.

 - 1Download PowerPoint 2010.If you have a 2007 Microsoft office edition, you need to update or download the 2010 edition.
 You can purchase it directly from the Microsoft website and activate it, using the key activator given to you after you purchase the Microsoft office 2010 edition.Advertisement

 - 2Open your PowerPoint.Open and start a new blank document.
 You can also choose different templates you want.Advertisement